 This is a wonderfully simple way to feed yourself, no recipe required.
 In fact, if you’re staring at the recipe you’re kind of missing the point.
 Tomatoes.
 Toast.
 The name says it all.
 And sure you can layer on some creamy goat cheese or fresh made pesto first, but even that’s not necessary, the juices from those tomatoes will drip down into the crunchy bread and provide all the flavor you need.

-Of course it all starts with impeccable ingredients.
 Choose a rustic loaf from your favorite bakery or the bakery section of your supermarket.
 The tomatoes should be ripe and juicy.

 You can use regular red tomatoes for your toast, but this is a perfect way to showcase colorful heirlooms.
 The more different shades the merrier!

-Brush the bread with olive oil, and toast it lightly.
-I do this under the broiler, but you can use a charcoal grill, or a grill pan on the stove.
-Then rub it down with the cut side of a head of garlic.
-The warm toasted bread absorbs just the right amount of garlic flavor and that really adds a lot to this toast, so don’t skip this step.
+- The warm toasted bread absorbs just the right amount of garlic flavor and that really adds a lot to this toast, so don’t skip this step.
 I just slice a whole head in half crosswise for easy rubbing.

-Layer on your tomatoes, overlapping them a little bit.
+- Layer on your tomatoes, overlapping them a little bit.

-Drizzle with great olive oil, and season with a little salt and pepper.
+- Drizzle with great olive oil, and season with a little salt and pepper.
 If you like you could shave some Parmesan cheese over the top.

-tips for the perfect tomato toast
+tips for achieving tomato toast perfection

 - It’s essential that you use fresh bread.
 Artisan bread goes stale very quickly, so I like to use it the same day I buy it.